danielhao5/API-Testing/README.md

 ## Running the tests

-In the project directory, issue this command for all specific tests:
+In the project directory, issue one of these commands for the target test cases:

 $ pytest -v unit    (for all unit tests)

 $ pytest -v func    (for all functional tests)

+Or to run all cases:
 $ pytest --html=regression.report    (for both test and report generating)